QChASM/AaronTools-docs/source/tutorials/coding_with_theories.rst

 then any Psi4 input file constructed using the corresponding :code:`Theory` object will request frequencies before the optimization.
-Other programs are are not sensitive to the order these jobs will appear in the input file.
+Other programs are not sensitive to the order these jobs will appear in the input file.

 Many of these job types take additional arguments (click the links above to see the options).
-For example, for a transition state optimization you need to specify :code:`OptimizationJob(transition_state=True)`:
+For example, for a transition state optimization you need to specify :code:`OptimizationJob(transition_state=True)`.

-If we wanted to do a constrained optimization, we need to do a little more work.
+If we want to do a constrained optimization, we need to do a little more work.
 For example, suppose we have an AaronTools :code:`Geometry` (probably not benzene) called :code:`geom` and we want to write an input file for an optimization with a constraint on the distance between atoms 1 and 4.
-We need to build a dictionary of constraints and add the corresponding atom pairs as an entry in this dictionary with the key :code:`bonds`:
+Constraints are passed to :code:`OptimizationJob()` as a dictionary, with the keys corresponding to the types of constraints (bonds, angles, torsions, etc).
+Each entry in the dictionary is a list of lists of :code:`AaronTools Atoms`.
+In our case, we are constraining a distance ('bond') so need to supply a list of a list of two atoms, whcih are most easily built using :code:`Geometry.find()`:

 .. code-block:: python

     constraints = {}
     constraints["bonds"] = [geom.find("1,4")]

-Now we can pass this list of constraints to :code:`OptimizationJob()`:
+Now we can pass this constraints dictionary to :code:`OptimizationJob()`:

 .. code-block:: python